About Us

 Meet Coach Ben

-Coach Ben is the Director and Coach of Team Up Multisports and is 33 years old.
-Ben has run after school sport clubs at Bishop Gilpin since September 2013 and has also worked at the school as a Midday Supervisor between December 2017 - March 2024 so the children should all know him well!
+I am Coach Ben, Director and Coach of Team Up Multisports.
+I have lived in Wimbledon my whole life and have a strong affinity for the area.
+I have run after school sport clubs at Bishop Gilpin since September 2013 and have also worked at the school as a Midday Supervisor between December 2017 - March 2024 so many of the children will know me well!

-Ben has a 2:1 in Education, a level 3 Higher Sports Leader Award and a level 1 FA football coaching badge.
-He is qualified as a Paediatric first aider and is DBS checked.
-Ben last completed annual training on anaphylaxis, asthma, epilepsy and safeguarding as part of his work at Bishop Gilpin in September 2023 and has started a level 3 designated safeguarding lead course, which he plans on completing soon.
+At 34 years of age, I have a 2:1 university degree in Education, a level 3 Higher Sports Leader Award and a Level 1 FA football coach.
+I am qualified as a Paediatric first aider and have a valid DBS.
+I have last completed annual training on anaphylaxis, asthma, epilepsy and safeguarding as part of my previous work at Bishop Gilpin in September 2023.
+I have started a level 3 designated safeguarding lead course, which I hope to comple in the near future.

 The Beginnings...